 The market for our platform is characterized by rapid technological change, frequent product and service introductions and enhancements, changing user demands, and evolving industry standards.
 The introduction of products and services embodying new technologies can quickly make existing products and services obsolete and unmarketable.
 We invest substantial resources in researching and developing new products and services and enhancing our platform by incorporating additional features, improving functionality, and adding other improvements to meet our users' evolving demands in our highly competitive industry.
-The success of any enhancements or improvements to, or new features of, our platform or any new products and services depends on several factors, including timely completion, competitive pricing, adequate quality testing, integration with new and existing technologies on our platform and third-party partners' technologies, overall market acceptance, and resulting user activity that is consistent with the intent of such products or services.
+The success of any enhancements or improvements to, or new features of, our platform or any new products and services depends on several factors, including timely completion, competitive pricing, adequate quality testing, integration with new and existing technologies on our platform and third-party partners' technologies, overall demand and market acceptance, and resulting user activity that is consistent with the intent of such products or services.
 We cannot be sure that we will succeed, on a timely or cost-effective basis, in developing, marketing, and delivering enhancements or new features to our platform or any new products and services that respond to continued changes in the market for talent or business services, nor can we be sure that any enhancements or new features to our platform or any new products and services will achieve market acceptance or produce the intended effect.
+In the past, we have experienced unintended negative effects, including reduced client spend retention, from certain modifications to our products and services.
+For example, in 2019 we experienced a decline in client spend retention which we believe was related to the launch of our U.S.-to-U.S. domestic marketplace offering in the second half of 2017, as discussed in the section titled "Management's Discussion and Analysis for Financial Condition and Results of Operations-Key Financial and Operational Metrics."

 Because further development of our platform is complex, challenging, and dependent upon an array of factors, the timetable for the release of new products and services and enhancements to existing products and services is difficult to predict, and we may not offer new products and services as rapidly as users of our platform require or expect.
-Any new products or services that we develop may not be introduced in a timely or cost-effective manner, may contain errors or defects, may not be properly integrated with new and existing technologies on our platform or third-party partners' technologies, or may not achieve the broad market acceptance necessary to generate sufficient revenue.
+Any new products or services that we develop may not be introduced in a timely or cost-effective manner, may contain errors or defects, may not be properly integrated with new and existing technologies on our platform or third-party partners' technologies, may not achieve the broad market acceptance necessary to generate sufficient revenue, or may adversely impact existing client spend and user growth and retention.
 Moreover, even if we introduce new products and services, we may experience a decline in revenue from our existing products and services that is not offset by revenue from the new products or services.
 In addition, we may lose existing users that choose to use competing products or services.
 This could result in a temporary or permanent decrease in revenue and adversely affect our business.